-(i) An amount of €610,753 received from Dublin Corporation under the terms of Section 15 of The Housing Act 1998 and Section 6 of The Housing (Miscellaneous Provisions) Act 1992 is repayable under certain circumstances.
-Dublin Corporation holds a legal charge over the property at Smithfield Market, North King Street, Dublin 7 in respect of above amount.

-(ii) An amount of €365,480 received from Dongal County Council is repayable in certain circumstances.
+- i) An amount of €610,753 received from Dublin Corporation under the terms of Section 15 of The Housing Act 1998 and Section 6 of The Housing (Miscellaneous Provisions) Act 1992 is repayable under certain circumstances.
+Dublin Corporation holds a legal charge over the property at Smithfield Market, North King Street, Dublin 7 in respect of above amount. - (ii) An amount of €365,480 received from Donegal County Council is repayable in certain circumstances.
 Donegal County Council holds a legal charge over the property known as Beechwood House, Letterkenny, Co.
-Donegal.

-(iii) An amount of €400,453 received from Westmeath County Council is repayable in certain circumstances.
-Westmeath County Council holds a legal charge over the property known as Custume House, Athlone.
+Donegal. - (iii) An amount of €400,453 received from Westmeath County Council is repayable in certain circumstances.
+Westmeath County Council holds a legal charge over the property known as Custume House, Athlone. - (iv) An amount of €120,565 received from Cork County Council is repayable in certain circumstances.
+Cork County Council holds a legal charge over the property known as Brú na Farraige, Cobh, Cork.